Consolidated B-24 Liberator: Chinese use

 The B-24 bombers of the 308th Bombardment Group (Heavy) joined the battlefield in March 1944 as the heavy bombers of the Fourteenth Air Force to fight against the Japanese during the Second Sino-Japanese War (WW2 in China).
-About 48 B-24Ms were provided by the U.S. to the Chinese Nationalist Air Force after WW2 and were used during the Chinese Civil War.
+About 48 B-24Ms were provided by the US to the Chinese Nationalist Air Force after WW2 and were used during the Chinese Civil War.
 The PLAAF had two B-24Ms captured from the Chinese Nationalists during the Chinese Civil War and operated until 1952.